Xming

 Access control

 Only use Xming option -ac or 'xhost +' on trusted networks, never on public ones i.e. be careful as they grant access to everyone.
-The X protocol network traffic is only encrypted if using X-Forwarding with SSH and this is therefore the recommended method for access control, all others method are potentially unsafe (e.g. using xhost or xauth and especially working via the defunct telnet protocol).
+The X protocol network traffic is only encrypted if using X-Forwarding with SSH and this is therefore the recommended method for access control, all others method are potentially unsafe (e.g. using xhost or xauth and especially working via the defunct Telnet or Rsh/Rlogin protocols).

 Variable Description

-DISNO The display-number (an Xming specific convenience environmental).
+DISNO The display-number (an Xming specific convenience environment variable).

 XERRORDB Defaults to the 'path-to-Xming.exe'\XErrorDB file.

-XHOSTPREFIX Defaults to the 'path-to-Xming.exe'\X file prefix for Xn.hosts files (an Xming specific convenience environmental).
+XHOSTPREFIX Defaults to the 'path-to-Xming.exe'\X and used as the file prefix for Xn.hosts files (an Xming specific convenience environment variable).

 XLOCALEDIR Defaults to the 'path-to-Xming.exe'\locale directory.